deadmanssnitch/kafka/README.md

 building clean separations between layers should reduce the burden to implement new bindings as the rules and responsibilities of each layer are clear.

+## Thread / Fork Safety

+The `Producer` is thread safe for publishing messages but should only be closed from a single thread.
+While the `Consumer` is thread safe for calls to `#poll` only one message can be in flight at a time, causing the threads to serialize.
+Instead, create a single consumer for each thread.

+Kafka _is not_ `fork` safe.
+Make sure to close any Producers or Consumer before forking and rebuilt them after the process forks.

+## Compatibility

+Kafka requires Ruby 2.5+ and is tested against Ruby 2.5+ and Kafka 2.1+.

 ## Development

-To get started with development make sure to have docker, docker-compose, and [kafkacat](https://github.com/edenhill/kafkacat) installed as they make getting up to speed easier.
+To get started with development make sure to have `docker`, `docker-compose`, and [`kafkacat`](https://github.com/edenhill/kafkacat) installed as they make getting up to speed easier.
+Some rake tasks depend on `ctags`.

 Before running the test, start a Kafka broker instance